 Chatting

 The first message is whatever greeting the creator made for the bot.
 However, you can hover over this in order to view some buttons above the message.
-These buttons are Edit, Copy, and Generate Dynamic Intro.
+These buttons are Edit, Copy, and Generate Dynamic Intro (see image below for reference).
+You can find them at the top of your character's message when you hover over it.
 The last option, the sparkles, will use AI to pull from the bot guts and any assigned Attachments to come up with a new message.
 If you're beginning a chat with an assigned Scenario Attachment, you'll want to do this!

 The arrows on the bottom right of the message is the Continue button.
 This will expand upon the current message, though it does frequently mess up the formatting a bit.
-Keep in mind that this does not count toward the message count on the bot.
+Keep in mind that this does not count toward the message count on the bot (see image below to see the continue button and bot message preview arrows).

-At the bottom of the page, over by the blue button, is a little book with a person on it.
+At the bottom of the page, over by the send arrow, is an image of your persona.
 This is where you can easily edit and switch between personas during chat.

 Username: This is what the bot will refer to you as in narration and when saying your name, unless they've given you a nickname.